sdkbox-doc/en/src/iap/shared/remote_iap_verification.md

 It is important to note that the plugin remotely authenticates based on the __Applications hash value__.
 It is possible that the verification process can be performed, but for some reason, remotely fails.
 For example, the __application hash value__ that was passed-in to the `sdkbox::init()` call has an invalid token, etc. In this case, instead of notifying `onFailure()` the system will fallback to local verification.

 For the Android platform, the local receipt verification needs the __Google Play__ developer console’s application private key.
-If the __priavte key__ is not supplied, the local verification will always notify `onFail()`.
+If the __private key__ is not supplied, the local verification will always notify `onFail()`.